LukePappa/myOS/t.md

-God, who is ultimate truth, goodness, and beauty, may become known through the bare act of existence.
+Ultimate truth, goodness, and beauty may be directly known through the bare act of existence.